Level 3 Award in Education and Training

-As well as coming to college you will also need to complete course work for which you’ll be given deadlines (and support) from your course tutor.
+As well as attending college you will also need to complete course work for which you’ll be given deadlines (and support) from your course tutor.
 You will also be expected to engage with us online during this time.

 What is blended learning?

 Blended learning means there is a requirement to spend (your own) time online in our Yammer space.
 Yammer is a professional social media network – it looks a little bit like Facebook but is private.
 You will also produce an e-portfolio, using a Google site, and you will find many resources are made available to you on Padlet.
 These words may mean little to you at the moment, but there is lots of help and support, we promise!
 You will also be part of an extended Community of Praxis across Yammer, Twitter, Facebook, this blog and elsewhere online and for real, including face-to-face professional development days and our annual Teach Different Conference.

 Do I need to be a computer expert?